Para Swimming

 Additional Classifications

-These three classifications have recently been added to Swimming NZ events to align with opportunities available for competition internationally.
-These will be offered for the first time in NZ at the 2023 Apollo Projects NZ Short Course Swimming Championships.
+These three classifications are available at Swimming NZ competitions to align with opportunities available for competition internationally.
+These were first offered in NZ at the 2023 Apollo Projects NZ Short Course Swimming Championships.

 S15 – hearing impairment of at least 40dB (decibel) or greater in their better ear.
 The international pathway is via the International Committee of Sports for the Deaf.